Title: Section 360.3 - Hospital emergency Surge and Flex Response Plans

 (5) Capital plan.
 The plan shall explain how the hospital shall ensure continuous operation of facilities and access to utilities, materials, electronic devices, machinery and equipment, vehicles, and communication systems.
 The plan shall ensure that the hospital routinely performs all required maintenance and peak load testing of its infrastructure systems, including: electrical, heating, ventilation and air conditioning (HVAC), and oxygen supply.

-(b) The Chief Executive Officer (CEO) of the hospital, or system, if authorized by the Commissioner to report on a system-wide basis, shall certify to the review and approval of the plan and including an attestation that it can be implemented and achieved in the event of a declared disaster emergency.
-The CEO shall be responsible for ensuring that the plan is reviewed and updated, as necessary, every six months and shall re-certify that it is able to be implemented and achieved upon each review.
+(b) The Chief Executive Officer (CEO) of the hospital, or system, if authorized by the Commissioner to report on a system-wide basis, shall certify to the review and approval of the plan, including an attestation that it can be implemented and achieved in the event of a declared disaster emergency.
+The CEO shall be responsible for ensuring that the plan is reviewed and updated, as necessary, periodically as specified by the Commissioner and shall re-certify that it is able to be implemented and achieved upon each review.

 (c) The Department may require the hospital to submit its disaster emergency response plan and history of semi-annual certifications for review, and may require the hospital to make such amendments to the plan as the Commissioner deems appropriate, to ensure that the plan will achieve the requirements established in subdivision (a) of this section, including increases in bed capacity.